lifeodyssey/demo/README.md

 # Backend Demo
 This code repository is a demonstration of basic work and best practices for backend development.
 The project uses the following tech stack:

+Note: This branch has some configuration related to jenkins, so please check out to [mensetsu](https://github.com/lifeodyssey/demo/tree/mensetsu) to see the version could run in local smoothly.

 - Kotlin
 - Spring Boot
 - MongoDB